-The Group has recognized net loss after tax to USD 31,771 thousand and suffers from significant sales decrease in 2012-2013.
+The Group has recognized net loss after tax to USD 50,074 thousand and suffers from significant sales decrease starting the year 2012.
 Sadovaya and Rassvet-1 mines have temporary discontinued mining operations.
 Due to technological problems waste coal reprocessing plant located at Vakhrushevsky has not succeeded in achievement of planned production capacity.
 Management of the Group is intending to sale the non-core assets and use the proceeds to refit the equipment and increase the effectiveness of production process.
 Future development and performance of the Group substantially depends of sales to key customers.